 What are Academic Excellence Workshops (AEW)?

-The Academic Excellence Workshop (AEW) is an optional, one-credit weekly collaborative learning session taken in conjunction with select engineering core courses.
+Academic Excellence Workshops (AEW) are optional, one-credit weekly collaborative learning sessions taken in conjunction with select engineering core courses.

 These weekly workshops provide collaborative learning environments facilitated by trained upper-level engineering students.
 Participants work together on concepts and problems designed to enhance understanding of core course material.
 The workshops foster peer collaboration and teamwork and provide a forum for personalized feedback and support.
 Participation results in increased understanding and confidence as well as higher core course grades.
 AEWs are listed as ENGRG courses.
 Grades are S/U (satisfactory/unsatisfactory), based on attendance.
 You will be able to enroll in the corresponding AEW for your first-semester Math, Computer Science, or Chemistry course during the enrollment process in mid-July.